jlevy/og-equity-compensation/README.md

   the cash to exercise or pay taxes in return for an agreement to share profits.
 - Author and programmer Alex MacCaw explores a few more [detailed scenarios](https://blog.alexmaccaw.com/an-engineers-guide-to-stock-options#exercising_2).
+- 🚧 Infographic:
-- 🚧 Possible visualization of these exercise options.
+  Possible visualization of these exercise options.
   A flowmap?
 “If this, then this” (with arrows).

 ## Offers and Negotiations

+### Why negotiation matters

 Before accepting an offer, you’ll want to
 [negotiate firmly and fairly](http://cefne.com/en/harvard-method-negotiation).
 You’re planning